dotnet/designs/accepted/2022/enable-512-vectors.md

 1. No automatic vectorization is performed.
 Conditional SIMD processing done through declarative APIS.

-2. Focus of the work is on enabling 512-bit SIMD acceleration and VectorMask, including optimization passes needed to make `VectorMask` performant on all platforms.
+2. Focus of the work is on enabling 512-bit SIMD acceleration and `VectorMask`, including optimization passes needed to make `VectorMask` performant on all platforms.
 Additional optimizations enabled by `EVEX` encoding (such as folding multiple SIMD operations into a single embedded broadcast ) are desired but outside the scope of the initial work.

 ## Stakeholders and Reviewers